Grand Hotel (musical): Synopsis

 Two African-American entertainers, the Jimmys, sing at the bar and dance with Flaemmchen.
-Erik tries to get off work so that he can join his wife at the hospital, but the unpleasant hotel manager, Rohna, refuses to give him any time off.
+Erik tries to get out of work so that he can join his wife at the hospital, but the unpleasant hotel manager, Rohna, refuses to give him any time off.
 The Baron has persuaded Otto to invest in the stock market, and Otto has made a killing in the market overnight.
 But Otto is not feeling well, and the Baron helps him to his room, resisting the temptation to steal his wallet.
 Otto rewards the Baron with some cash.
 The gangster confronts the Baron and directs him to steal Preysing's wallet; he gives the Baron a gun.
 Preysing has cornered Flaemmchen in their adjoining rooms and pressures her for sex.
 The Baron, who was in Preysing's room trying to steal his wallet, hears Flaemmchen's cries next door and walks into her room to defend her while still holding Preysing's wallet.
 After a struggle, Preysing kills the Baron with the gangster's gun.
 Preysing is arrested.
 Raffaela struggles with how to tell Grushinskaya that her lover is dead and ultimately decides not to, leaving Grushinskaya ecstatic to see him at the train station when she leaves.

-Otto offers to take Flaemmchen to Paris; he has plenty of money now so that they can enjoy the good life for as much time as he has left, and she realizes that she is fond of him.
-Erik has a son and finds out that his wife came through the labor just fine.
+Otto offers to take Flaemmchen to Paris; he has plenty of money now, so they can enjoy the good life for as long as he has left, and she realizes she is fond of him.
+Erik has a son and learns that his wife gave birth just fine.
 Doctor Otternschlag observes: "Grand Hotel, Berlin.
 Always the same – people come, people go – One life ends while another begins – one heart breaks while another beats faster – one man goes to jail while another goes to Paris – always the same. ...
 I'll stay – one more day."